Interactive Business Plans: Digital Presentations That Engage Investors

 For number-heavy interactive business plans, consider tools built for data visualization.
 Tableau Public offers free interactive charts and dashboards.
 Power BI gives similar features with Microsoft integration.

-These tools excel at creating clickable financial models.
-Scenario planning tools.
+These tools excel at creating clickable financial models and scenario planning tools.
 Backers can adjust variables and see results update in real-time.

-The learning curve is steeper than presentation tools.
-The interactive capabilities are more advanced.
+The learning curve is steeper than presentation tools, but the interactive capabilities are more advanced.
 Choose based on how data-driven your business plan needs to be.

 All-in-One Business Plan Builders